 For the years 2014-2020, the European Capitals of Culture will be funded by the programme “Creative Europe” of the European Commission.
 The competition for hosting the institution starts six (6) years in advance, so that the cities have sufficient time to be prepared before the launch of the title year.

-Greece will host the institution in 2021, along with Romania and Serbia.
+Greece would initially host the institution in 2021, along with Romania and Serbia.